Ulrich von Hutten: Participation in the Reformation

 In what is known as the Knights' Revolt, they attacked the lands of the Archbishop of Trier in 1522.
 The archbishop held out, however, and the knights were eventually defeated in 1523, destroying them as a significant political force within the empire.

 Following his defeat, Hutten tried to convince Erasmus of Rotterdam to side with the Reformation.
-Erasmus refused to take sides, and he also refused to see Hutten when the latter came to Basel in 1523, ill and impoverished, to see him.
+Erasmus refused to take sides.
 Their estrangement culminated in a literary quarrel between the two humanists.
 Hutten's Ulrichi ab Hutten cum Erasmo Rotirodamo, Presbytero, Theologo, Expostulatio is a collection of his arguments against Erasmus; it was printed by Johannes Schott from Strasbourg in 1523.
 It contains a woodcut of Hutten and Erasmus; it was thought (in 1850) to be the earliest known woodcut of the latter.
+Erasmus refused to see Hutten when the latter came to Basel in 1523, ill and impoverished, to see him.

 Hutten died in seclusion on the island of Ufenau on Lake Zurich.

 Health issues

 For the final 15 years of his life, Hutten suffered from the "French disease" (or syphilis), of which he died.
 He wrote a text in 1519, De morbo Gallico (On the French disease), about the symptoms of what is thought to be syphilis and its treatment with Guaiacum.
 His text is regarded as one of the first patient narratives in the history of medicine; Holbein the Younger's portrait of him from 1523 is the first known realistic portrait of a person with the disease.

+In the last hundred years, two skeletons have been dug up: a male without signs of syphilis and a female with signs of syphilis.
+This has led to recent speculation in the American Journal of Medicine that von Hutten may have been a cross-dressing woman.

 Works

 Hutten was more open in the expression of his opinions than any other man, probably, of his age.
 He did much to prepare the way for the Reformation and to promote it.
 He was a master of the Latin language, and excelled in satirical and passionate invective.
 His literary life is generally divided into three periods: (1) Period of Latin poems (1509–16); (2) period of letters and orations (1515–17); (3) period of dialogues and letters in Latin and German (1517–23).
 In all he published some 45 different works.

-His chief works were his Ars versificandi (The Art of Prosody, 1511); the Nemo (1518); a work on the Morbus Gallicus (1519); the volume of Steckelberg complaints against Duke Ulrich (including his four Ciceronian Orations, his Letters and the Phalarismus) also in 1519; the Vadismus (1520); and the controversy with Erasmus at the end of his life.
+One of Hutten's major works was his Arminius (1520), a Latin dialogue featuring the Germanic chieftain Arminius which inspired later works on the Arminius theme (such as Heinrich von Kleist's 1808 play Die Hermannsschlacht) and encouraged German nationalists to view Arminius as a symbol of German national identity.
+Other chief works include: Ars versificandi (The Art of Prosody, 1511); the Nemo (1518); the cited work on the Morbus Gallicus (1519); the volume of Steckelberg complaints against Duke Ulrich (including his four Ciceronian Orations, his Letters and the Phalarismus) also in 1519; the Vadismus (1520); and the controversy with Erasmus at the end of his life.
 Besides these were many poems in Latin and German.